Skip to Content

 The Trip

-My next step was to dig through my parents adoption records to see what I could find.
-Of course, adoptees birth certificates are modified to show the adoptive parents names, so that was no help.
-I did find a baptismal certificate showing my “Godparents” in the Catholic church.
-The names listed were “Yolande and Clement Boisvert”.
-The internet was in it’s infancy then, but I was able to find a phone listing in Enfield, CT..
-With hands trembling, I made the call.
-Stumbling over my words, I told the man on the other end “I know this may sound crazy, but I believe that you are my God parents”.
-He answered “Not crazy at all!.
+The internet was in its infancy then, but I found a phone listing in Enfield, CT.
+With my hands trembling, I made the call.
+Stumbling over my words, I told the man on the other end, “I know this may sound crazy, but I believe that you are my Godparents.”
+He answered, “Not crazy at all!
 We fostered dozens of children for many years.
-Catholic Family Charities requires foster parents to have the babies in their care baptized”.
+Catholic Family Charities requires foster parents to have the babies in their care baptized.
 He asked me to hold on and brought his wife to the phone.
-They asked questions about when I was born and where, etc. and determined that they had baby pictures of me!

-While they didn’t know my birth mother, they would be happy to show me where I spent my time in foster care and give me my very first baby pictures.
+While they didn’t know my birth mom, they would be happy to show me where I spent my time in foster care and give me my very first baby pictures.
 I was elated!
 That call didn’t bring me any closer to my birth mother, but it helped tell part of my story.
 We made plans for me to travel to Connecticut from NJ to meet them.

 my adoption story